 - the list of participants;

-- an evaluation of the event by participants (evaluation sheets).
+- an evaluation of the event by participants (you can use the online form or evaluation sheets).

 Requests should be addressed to email@example.com